“Even if smog were a risk to human life, we must remember that life in nature, without technology, is wholesale death.”

 Also there should be no room for luddites, neither Una-bomber-minded machinoclasts, nor even more dangerous, the above mentioned industrial dinosaurs, trying to keep things as they are, disguised as Robin Hoods.
 I am a convinced advocate of free trade, but only under the condition of unrestrected movement of labour (i.e. people), and only if social regulations imposed on businesses by local government are not treated as unfair competition (like Philip Morris was able to sue the EU for their losses because of the tobbacco regulations).
 True free trade has nothing to do with copyright protection, with forcing farmers to use certain pesticides, or making it illigal for them to grow their own crops.

-saith Bruce Sterling.
+“Those who live from disruption will die from disruption”, saith Bruce Sterling.
 I do want change to happen.
 I believe in the blessings of technology.
 But we want no-one left behind.